(This posting includes a handout which you are welcome to use with your students.)

 - Students are highly motivated to discuss and write about this topic.
 They are interested in sharing their experiences and hearing others’ experiences with it.
 And they are inspired to explore the topic more in writing.

-This sample comes from Cultural Differences by D. & P. Kehe, Pro Lingua Associates, 2014.
-Cultural Differences.
-It’s actually a excerpt from a unit titled “Forming in-groups.”
+This sample comes from Cultural Differences which is now available in digital and print version for students to rent or buy.
+More specifically, it’s an excerpt from a unit titled “Forming in-groups.”
 If you are interested in reading the rest of that unit and seeing the complete study guide, please use the “contact” function to let me know.

-In the posting for Part 1 of The Best Subject,, Best Subject for an ESL Integrated-Skills Class (Part 1 Overview) I gave an overview of using this topic.
+Part 1 Best Subject for an ESL Integrated-Skills Class (Part 1 Overview) I gave an overview of using this topic.

-In Part 3, I’ll share discussion activities about this “shyness” topic for both small group and whole class and Writing activities.
+Part 3 & 4.
+In this part, I’ll share discussion activities about this “shyness” topic for both small group and whole class and Writing activities.
 Best Subject for an ESL Integrated-Skills Class (Parts 3 & 4: Discussion and Writing aspects)